30040482/Contact-Card/Timeline.md

     Why did Dalia and Federico Soberanis really convert from the Catholic church to the Latter Day Saints?

-    How many other members of the Soberanis family fully converted?
+    How many other members of the Soberanis family did Dalia and Federico convert ?

     At what age did Dalia and Federico Soberanis first arrive from the Oakland Stake?